jpetitcolas/jpetitcolas.github.com/_posts/2017-11-08-converting-image-to-ascii-art.md

 illustration_link: ""
 ---

-While browsing Stack Overflow, I generally browse one or two links from the sidebar "Hot Network Questions".
+While browsing Stack Overflow, I generally click on one or two links from the sidebar "Hot Network Questions".
 It brings me to several interesting topics, not necessarily related to development.
 And this time, I found an interesting post: [how do ASCII art image conversion algorithms work?](https://stackoverflow.com/questions/394882/how-do-ascii-art-image-conversion-algorithms-work)

 ASCII art image conversion basically consists in two steps: converting our picture into gray colors, and map each pixel to a given character depending of the grayscale value.
 For instance, `@` is darker than `+`, which is also darker than `.`.
 So, let's try to implement such an algorithm in pure JavaScript.